crisis-cadres/book/chapters/the-crisis-cadres-project.md

 ## The Work Begins

 This project is a hypothesis: that there are enough people out there who are tired of waiting, tired of the isolating narratives of individualism, and ready to start the hard work of building collective resilience.
-It's an attempt to find each other and turn shared anxiety into shared action.
+It’s an attempt to find each other and turn shared anxiety into shared action.

-Let's collaborate on a better future together.
+Let’s collaborate on a better future together.